melezhik/outthentic/README.md

     }

 ```

+## Execution phase

+Once perl test files are generated and placed at tmeporary directory story runner calls prove which recursively execute all test files.
+That's it.

+## Time diagram

-This is a time diagram for story runner workflow:
+This is a time diagram for story runner life cycle:

     - Hits compilation phase
-    - For every story found:
+    - For every story and story check file found:
-        - Calculates story settings comes from various ini files
-        - Creates a perl test file at Test::Harness format
+        - Creates a perl test file
     - The end of compilation phase
     - Hits execution phase - runs \`prove' recursively on a directory with a perl test files
     - For every perl test file gets executed:
-        - Require story.pm if exists
+        - Require hook ( story.pm ) if exists
         - Iterate over Test::More asserts
-            - Execute story file and save STDOUT in temporary file
+            - Execute story file and save stdout in temporary file
             - Execute Test::More asserts against a content of temporary file
         - The end of Test::More asserts iterator
     - The end of execution phase